depado/articles/pages/dialogflow.md

 ```

 You'll be able to see that we're effectively retrieving parameters that
 DialogFlow sends to our webhook.
-So that's cool and we can definitely search
+We can definitely search for a cocktail which
-for a cocktail that matches all these parameters.
+matches all these parameters.
 But then the user enters
-the followup intent `Specify` and simply says "without alcohol".
+the followup intent `Specify` by saying "without alcohol".
 Well, the
-parameters are now pretty useless.
-And that's why DialogFlow creates a context
+parameters are now pretty useless because it will only contain the information
+of the follow-up and we don't want the user to say again his whole search.
-for the follow-up intents !
+And that's why DialogFlow creates a context for the follow-up intents !

 So let's say we have another function for the `Specify` follow-up intent,
 which will be accessed with the `search.specify` action (remember, the field